ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 > ./generic_client test/device/1/double_scalar,giacomo:ai1,test/device/1/double_spectrum_ro

 starts the generic_client and performs readings on the two Tango attributes specified and the Epics PV giacomo:ai1

+> make install copies the generic_client binary file into INSTALL_ROOT/bin.
+See generic_client.pro

+#### 8b. qumbiaprojectwizard: create a new Qt + cumbia project with a graphical interface.

+> cd ../qumbiaprojectwizard

+Check INSTALL_ROOT, SHAREDIR, TEMPLATES_INSTALLDIR directives in qumbiaprojectwizard.pro before building the project, so that make install  places the binary and the templates under $${INSTALL_ROOT}/bin and $${TEMPLATES_INSTALLDIR}/ INCLUDEDIR variable in qumbiaprojectwizard.pro must correctly point to the root include dir where cumbia, cumbia-tango, qumbia-tango-controls, cumbia-epics, qumbia-epics-controls have been installed, for example */usr/local/*

+> qmake

+> make

+> make install

+### 9. Test applications.

+#### 9a.
+Creation and deletion of objects

+This application lets you create and destroy objects during execution, to check for memory leaks and test stability.

+> cd qumbia-apps/test/create-delete

+> make

+Test with an arbitrary number of sources.
+For example, Tango attributes:

+> ./bin/create-delete test/device/1/double_scalar test/device/2/double_scalar test/device/1/long_scalar

+#### 9b.
+Watcher application example

+This example shows how to use QuWatcher class to read data and display it on arbitrary objects or internal class attributes.

+> cd ../watcher

+> qmake

+> make

+Launch the watcher application with a Tango device name

+> ./bin/watcher   test/device/1

+#### 9c. context: an example to understand the *context* (Tango):

+This example shows how to send and receive data to/from a reader.
+The application relies on the Tango engine.
+You can start, stop a reader, change the *refresh mode*, the *period*, *get* and *send* data from the link.

+> cd qumbia-tango-controls/examples/context

+> qmake

+> make

+Start the application with a Tango attribute as parameter

+> ./bin/context test/device/1/double_scalar

 # Contacts